ethandicks/floptran-iv/compilers/PET-BASIC3/README.md

 My version of floptran iv from 1981 is likely to not be bug-free.
 In particular, FRE(0) probably doesn't point to the best entry point in ROM, INPUT seems to leave zero page in a state that throws a ?SYNTAX ERROR on exiting to BASIC, and the implementation of POKE appears to be incomplete.

+The original BYTE version and the 1981 simple update will run on an 8K machine.
+The features added in 1982 (especially extended PRINT support and string variables) push the minimum RAM requirement to 16K.

 Language features added to 1980 published version:
   * floptran iv
     * PRINT "X" for single chars